 Far better to have a future-fit fusion of food, nature and animal welfare.

 To keep animals as nature intended, in nature-friendly farms where they can move freely and experience the joy of life, fertilising the land naturally.
 Mixed with crops that don’t need chemicals because nature-friendly farming uses natural predators and disease control instead of chemicals and drugs.
 Worms instead of wormless.
 Soils instead of dirt.

 One such example, located in the Cairngorms National Park in the Highlands of Scotland, is Lynbreck Croft, where two enterprising young women are living their dream to live closer to the land, grow their own food and raise their own animals in their own corner of Scotland.
 They describe the animals and insects that live there as part of their team, with the belief that it is their duty to ensure the animals lead the best lives they can – to express their natural behaviours, to live a low stress life and to have the food, water and shelter that they need.
-No wonder then, that Lynbreck Croft has already gained great acclaim for their work and a raft of awards.
+No wonder then, that Lynbreck Croft has already for their work and a raft of awards.

 On this World Animal Day, why not consider the impact of your diet and lifestyle on animals and wildlife?
 By choosing to eat organic and pasture-fed meat, dairy and eggs and more vegetables, we can all make a difference.

 In this way, we can genuinely love food, save nature and have aspirational animal welfare whilst protecting the future for our children.